Scheduler and Priority

 When Overdrive is enabled, Max gives priority to timing and MIDI processing over screen drawing and user interface tasks such as responding to mouse clicks.
 If you are primarily going to be using Max for MIDI or audio processing, Overdrive should be enabled.
 If you are primarily going to be using Jitter, Overdrive should be disabled.

 As for SIAI, remember that with SIAI enabled, the scheduler uses the audio sample counter, rather than "real-world time", to schedule events.
-If your patcher is generating events that affect your audio processing, and the sync between audio and events is important, you should enabled SIAI.
-If it's more important that your scheduler syncs with the outside world, then disable SIAI.
+If your patcher is generating events that affect your audio processing, and the sync between audio and events is important, you should enable SIAI.
+If it's more important that your scheduler syncs with the outside world, including synchronization with external hardware, then disable SIAI.

-If you want the best of both worlds, you can enable SIAI and decrease the IO vector size in your audio settings.
+If you need a balance of both, use SIAI with as small an I/O vector size as you can afford to without dropouts.
 Just be aware that this is more demanding on your computer, and you might have to change your settings if you hear audio dropouts.

 Advanced settings